microsoft/terminal/doc/specs/#607 - Commandline Arguments for the Windows Terminal.md

 As a commandline feature, the accessibility of this feature will largely be tied to the ability of the commandline environment to expose accessibility notifications.
-Both `conhost.exe` and the Windows Terminal already support basica accessibility patterns, so users using this feature from either of those terminals will be reliant upon their accessibility implementations.
+Both `conhost.exe` and the Windows Terminal already support basic accessibility patterns, so users using this feature from either of those terminals will be reliant upon their accessibility implementations.

 ### Security